-Imagine walking into a fancy carpet shop in Iran.
+Imagine you’ve got an Iran tour and you are wandering in an old brick bazaar.
+Then you come across a fancy carpet shop in Iran.
 You’re amazed by all the different textures and colors of Persian carpet design.
 You start touching the carpets, feeling the fabrics.
 One, in particular, catches your eye and you just have to have it.
 You ask the shop owner for the price.
 He tells you the price, and you don’t understand it.
-He’s not using the official Iran currency but something else you’ve never heard of before.
-You’re ready to pay.
+Because, he’s not using the official Iran currency, Rial, that you know.
+It’s something else you’ve never heard of before.
+Anyway, you’re ready to pay.
 You take out your visa card to pay, but he holds his hand up, saying “cash only”.
 And that’s when you realize you should have brought more cash with you.

 Does this story sound terrifying to you?
 Don’t worry.
 Because today, we are here to discuss Iran money, how to pay for everything, and all the other little tips that might come in handy when you’re in Iran.

-Iran – like any other country – has one official currency, but using another currency besides that is a common practice amongst Iranians.
+Iran – like any other country – has one official currency.
+But, Iranian people use a different one in their everyday transactions. but using another currency besides that is a common practice amongst Iranians.

 Iranian currency name is rial.
 Iranian banknotes all have their values written on them in Iranian rial.

 To give you a better sense of how Iran currency works, let’s review some grocery item prices in rial:

 Note: Kindly note that at the time of writing this article, the Iran exchange rate in the free market is 1 USD = 250,000, Rial and that is the exchange rate used throughout this article.
 Due to the fluctuation in Iran currency, there’s no guarantee how long this price will hold.
 So please, take into consideration that the current exchange rate might be different, so check the latest exchange rate and update the prices for yourself.